-- To ensure that teaching is consistently 'Good' and 'Outstanding' in all of its schools so that all pupils reach their full potential from their individual starting points, including those who are disadvantaged or who have special educational needs and / or disabilities.
+- To ensure that teaching is consistently Ofsted 'Good' and 'Outstanding' in all of its schools so that all pupils reach their full potential from their individual starting points, including those who are disadvantaged or who have special educational needs (SEN) and/or disabilities.

-- To ensure that the systems and structures already successfully in place for effective governance, finance and accounting functions continue working successfully and are easily transferrable to other schools who may join SMART MAT.
+- To ensure that the systems and structures already successfully in place for effective governance, finance and accounting functions continue working successfully, to enable an effective basis for the trust’s operations.

-The SMART MAT plans to expand within the next three years, bringing its pupil numbers beyond 3,000 and accessing capital funding.
-It plans to incorporate secondary provision to the trust in the future.
+Over the longer term, the trust aspires to expand within the next three years, increasing pupil numbers significantly and accessing capital funding.
+It hopes to incorporate secondary provision to the trust in the future.

 Trust ethos & values

-SMART’s vision is to provide the best educational opportunities and experiences for all its children.
+The SMART MAT’s vision is to provide the best educational opportunities and experiences for all its children in a safe and supportive environment.
 It knows that education provides the gateway for children to become valued, caring and responsible citizens within democratic British society.
 More information on the trust’s ethos and mission statement is available here:

 Number of positions advertised:

 Trustee/ Non-Executive Director